parham2013/Pneumonia-Classification-PyTorch/README.md

 * Recall is much larger than Precision, it means our model rarely misses a case of Pneumonia
 * But low Precision tells us that many images without Pneumonia is also classified as Pneumonic

-## Interpretability
+### Interpretability

-Since we care about the reason why our model classifies an image as positive, we used Class Activation Maps, as you can see, it's a heatmap:
+Since we care about the reason why our model classifies an image as positive, we used Class Activation Maps to show what our model thinks.
+Warmer areas in heatmaps indicate signs of Pneumonia:

 tensor([True]) means positive Pneumonia
 ![Pneumonia-CAM-02](https://github.com/parham2013/Pneumonia-Classification-PyTorch/assets/74326920/4401ace4-1130-49af-af51-4489a41a5e6c)

-## Predicting
-Using the model is very simple, do the following:
-1. Download the Trained-Model from releases
-2. Download Predicting notebook and put it in the same folder as Trained-Model
-3. Create a Python venv, install libraries
-4. change the image address  with the address of your own image(Images must be in Dicom format)